RobUnderscore/EliteDangerousCrosshair/README.md

 ========================
 1.2.2 Changes:

- - Added web deployment for future updates (http://www.robertwhittemore.com/publish/EliteDangerousCrosshair/publish.htm)
+ - Tested web deployment (no functional change for users) will not automatically update

 1.2.1 Changes: